9 Tips From Locals on Where to Fish in Pierce County

 Located at Ruston Way Waterfront Tacoma, Washington 98402

 Want to go fishing for squid?
 Jaron Witsoe says that the Ruston Way docks during the colder months at night are the place to be!
-The Les Davis Pier is conveniently open all year long, 24/7.
+The Les Davis Pier is conveniently open all year long, 24/7 for fishing.

 The Puyallup River